 When deciding whether to rent or buy office space there are many factors that will need to be considered.
 The choice will largely depend on the amount your business is able to invest in initial start up costs.
-There are also different types of office leases available which may be suitable for your specific business needs, which is another thing to consider when looking for office space.
+There are also different types of office leases available which may be suitable for your specific business needs, another thing to consider when looking for office space.

 The pros and cons of renting office space